Can a Christian Lose Their Salvation?

 The good news is that God had a plan all along to offer new life to all mankind.
 Jesus Christ not only took away the sins of the world but then rose from the dead and that anyone who believes in Him, shall not perish, but have eternal life.

 Why did God raise Jesus from the dead?
-Good question.
-It was more than to just prove that Jesus was God.
-Jesus was raised from the dead to offer new life to the spiritually dead, which is everyone.
+Jesus was raised from the dead to offer new life to the spiritually dead, which includes everyone.
 The same Spirit of God, who raised Jesus from the dead, will raise us from the dead, when we put your faith in him (Romans 8:11).
 This offer of new spiritual life comes by faith in Jesus Christ to all who believe (John 3:16, John 3:36, John 6:40).
 Notice in John 3:16 the words "shall not perish".
 That means, if you believe in Jesus, you shall not perish spiritually, but have eternal life.

 The Apostle Paul puts it this way..."If you declare with your mouth, “Jesus is Lord,” and believe in your heart that God raised him from the dead, you will be saved" (Romans 10:9).
 The resurrection is more than just an Easter holiday we celebrate each year.
 It's through belief in the resurrection that guarantees us heaven one day.